dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Now let's update the `RootRouter` implementation since the `RootRouting` protocol has been modified.
-We need to return the `LoggedInActionableItem`, which would be the `LoggedInInteractor`.
+Now, let's update the `RootRouter` implementation because the `RootRouting` protocol has been modified.
+We need to return the `LoggedInActionableItem`, which is the `LoggedInInteractor`.

 ```swift
 func routeToLoggedIn(withPlayer1Name player1Name: String, player2Name: String) -> LoggedInActionableItem {